fessionalpro/wings-doc/docs/en/2-faceless/2a-flywave.md

 isOriginal: true
 icon: git
 category:
-  - 虚空
+  - Faceless
-  - 版本
+  - Version
 ---

-# 2A.表和数据的版本
+# 2A.Table/Data Versioning

-> 时间结界，在时空中创造一个泡状遮罩，将所有位于其中的单位定住。
+> Time Lock, The strike of the Faceless Void lands with dimension shifting force.

-以Sql和Git为核心，管理数据和代码关系，可以方便的Diff和Merge
+Sql-based and Git-like schema and data version management. commit schema and code to git, easily diff and merge.

 ## 2A.1.飞波(Flywave)是一个实践